Paulo Sérgio (footballer, born 1968): Portimonense

 In February 2020, Paulo Sérgio became the second manager of second-from-bottom Portimonense in the Portuguese top-tier campaign.
 Though he improved their performance, earning himself the Manager of the Month award for June, the Algarve team were relegated on the final day; he voted to stay with them even before they were restored to the league as a result of Vitória de Setúbal's irregularities.

 After finishing in 14th and 13th place, Paulo Sérgio signed a new contract in May 2022, tying him to Portimonense until 2024 in the aim of qualifying for European competition.
 On 3 June 2024, however, following their relegation in the playoffs with a 4–2 aggregate loss to newly formed AVS, he resigned.

 Al-Okhdood

 Paulo Sérgio returned to Saudi Arabia on 2 March 2025, being appointed head coach of Al-Okhdood on a deal until the end of the top-division season.
+He managed to avoid relegation by one point, but was dismissed on 5 January 2026 with the side again in the drop zone.